guercheLE/spec-kit/docs/quickstart.md

 4. Create task breakdowns with dependency management
 5. Produce execution summaries for team coordination

-This is particularly useful for MVP-to-Full product development where multiple features need coordinated execution.
+This is particularly useful for orchestrate product development where multiple features need coordinated execution.

 ## Next Steps